Jason Maldonado-Page BA DipSW MA MSc (Individual, Couple and Family Therapy)

 Change is scary, but not changing can be even scarier.
 I know from first-hand experience that it can be daunting to see a stranger to discuss aspects of your life which you find difficult.
 It is important that any therapist that you choose is the right person for you and someone who will safely and competently guide you through an exploration of these challenges in a supportive way and in a comfortable environment.

-It is important that I am the right person for you and so I offer a reduced rate ‘getting to know you’ session where we can discuss your expectations for therapy and a plan which works best for you.
+It is important that I am the right person for you and so I offer an introductory ‘getting to know you’ session where we can discuss your expectations for therapy as well as a plan which works best for you with no obligation to commit to ongoing work.

 Training, qualifications & experience

-I currently work as a Highly Specialist Family and Systemic Psychotherapist in the Gender Identity Development Service at the Tavistock and Portman NHS Foundation Trust where I previously worked as a Specialist Clinical Social Worker in the Lifespan Learning Disability and Autism Spectrum Disorder Service.
-I have extensive hospital experience, having worked at the Great Ormond Street and Royal Marsden Hospitals working with chronic illness, late effects, bereavement and the impact they have on us and our relationships.
+I currently work as a Highly Specialist Family and Systemic Psychotherapist in the Gender Identity Development Service at the Tavistock and Portman where I previously worked as a Specialist Clinical Social Worker and Systemic Psychotherapist in the Lifespan Learning Disability and Autism Spectrum Disorder Service.
+I have extensive hospital experience, having worked at both the Great Ormond Street and Royal Marsden Hospitals working with chronic illness, late effects, bereavement and the impact they have on us and our relationships.
 I currently run bereavement groups for a national children’s cancer charity.

 In addition to my South London practice and clinical NHS role, I am a visiting lecturer on a number of postgraduate modules and previously lectured and also module led on the qualifying Social Work undergraduate and postgraduate degrees at London Metropolitan University.
 In addition to teaching, I am a practice assessor, trainer, reflective group supervisor and dissertation supervisor.